Job Depression Statistics

 In a perfect world, Americans would work to live, not live to work.
-However, many people are stuck in toxic or unhealthy jobs that are more harmful than helpful and can find themselves investing significant time and mental energy toward workplace conflict.
+However, many people working are stuck in toxic or unhealthy jobs that are more harmful than helpful and can find themselves investing significant time and mental energy toward workplace conflict.
 A recent Society for Human Resource Management study found that over half of workers are unengaged at work, and a quarter dread going into work, don’t feel safe sharing their opinions and don’t feel respected and valued.

 Dread associated with work, whether due to poor management, abusive coworkers, stressful job functions or fear about making enough to survive, can be very damaging.
 A toxic workplace environment can be detrimental to overall health, including both physical and mental health.
 And, unfortunately, this includes mental illness.
 Stress causes over one million American employees to miss work every day, and half of workers find that work stress affects life at home.